 (3 crs.)
 Cross-listed as (PRS), JOR 441.
 Practical application of traditional PR methods in solving problems in a variety of markets.
 Explores fundamental agency operations, client-agency relationships.
 Combines practical experience with individual projects, programs, and campaigns.
 (Practicum) Pre: PRS 340.
 Not for graduate credit.
 (D1)

 (3 crs.)
 An introduction to designing and producing for the print media, including newspapers, magazines, and newsletters.
 Extensive use of computers and desktop-publishing technology.
 Includes consideration of legal and ethical issues.
 (Lec.
 2, Lab.
 2) Pre: Junior standing.
 JOR 341 with a grade of C or better recommended.

 (3 crs.)
 Cross-listed as (PRS), WRT, COM 442, JOR 443.
 Introduces strategic media relation tactics when responding to the media, specifically crisis communication situations.
 Students gain practical experience in various writing and speaking opportunities to effectively work with the media.
 (Lec.
 3) Pre: Junior standing; open only to majors in Communication Studies, Public Relations, Journalism, and Writing.

 (3 or 6 crs.)
-Supervised experience in public relations.
+Supervised experience in: (a) reporting and writing; (b) editing; (c) radio news; (d) television news; (e) public relations.
 Requires a minimum of 120 hours (3 credits) or 240 hours (6 credits).
-Weekly class meeting.
-May be repeated; maximum of 6 credits allowed toward graduation.
-Pre: public relations majors only; PRS 331, 332, 340.
+Weekly one-hour class meeting.
+Maximum of 6 credits allowed toward graduation.
+(Practicum) Pre: journalism majors and minors and public relations minors only.
+Prerequisite courses depend on internship.
 Permission of instructor and application required.
 Not for graduate credit.